ahsan-naveed/cmpt431_assignment4/README.md

 3. `jar cf wp.jar WikipediaPopular*.class`
 4. `hadoop jar wp.jar WikipediaPopular input/pagecounts-with-time-2/ ./output`

+## Design

+_Mapper_: takes care of filtering the en pages and also gets the highest visit count for each en page of each hour.
+_Reducer_: for each `<key, val>` pair prints out `key val` where `key` is the timestamp of most visted en page and `val` is the actual visit count.

 ## Single Core vs Multi Core

 - HIGHER_CORE_JOB_FINISH_TIME = 25027.458 milliseconds